backstage/backstage/docs/features/software-catalog/kubernetes-in-backstage.md

 ## Surfacing your Kubernetes components as part of an entity

-There are two ways to surface your kubernetes components as part of an entity.
+There are two ways to surface your Kubernetes components as part of an entity.
 The label selector takes precedence over the annotation/service id.

 ### Common `backstage.io/kubernetes-id` label